 Example 3.10 (Glycolytic oscillations).
-Recalling the model (3.8) for the glycolytic oscillator, we ask whether such an oscillator goes through a Hopf bifurcation.
+Recalling the model of glycolytic oscillations given in (3.21), we ask whether such an oscillator goes through a Hopf bifurcation.
 In order to answer this question, we consider again the expression of the eigenvalues in which